overture-stack/docs/website/guides/03-user-guides/01-cli-submissions.md

     ],
     ```

-Feel free to provide any name value you like, in this example we are submitting from the Imaginary Instituite for Cancer Researcher (IIRC).
+Feel free to provide any name value you like, in this example we are submitting from the Imaginary Institute for Cancer Research (IICR).

 **Addressing the invalid value:**